 Can a Virginia DUI lawyer fool the breathalyzer machine and invalidate the test results?

 DUI attorneys cannot outwit or invalidate breathalyzer devices but can contest the results’ reliability and accuracy.
-They may look into whether the breathalyzer was correctly calibrated and operated by a certified person and whether any outside circumstances altered the readings.
+They might investigate whether the breathalyzer was calibrated correctly, operated by a certified individual and whether any external factors affected the readings.
 They can create a defense strategy by scrutinizing the breathalyzer evidence and questioning the test results.